intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 Maintenance is most effective if it is responsive, which is greatly affected by how rapidly protocol changes can be deployed.
 For protocol deployments that operate on longer time scales, temporary workarounds following the spirit of the robustness principle might be necessary.
-In these cases, updates to specifications can capture the workaround, the desired form of the protocols once the need for workarounds no longer exists, and how that situation will be identified.
+If specifications can be updated more readily than deployments, details of the workaround can be document, including the desired form of the protocols once the need for workarounds no longer exists and plans for removing the workaround.

 # Extensibility